Coronavirus: When will motorsport resume in 2020?

 The Australian Grand Prix was cancelled on the Friday of its race weekend, after a McLaren team member had tested positive for coronavirus.
 Seven further members of the F1 paddock were also tested, but their results were found to be negative.

-The 2020 F1 season is now likely to start in Austria on July 5, possibly with a pair of races at the Red Bull Ring, before further rounds in Europe through to September.
+F1 announced in early June that the 2020 season will begin in Austria on July 5 with a pair of races at the Red Bull Ring, before six further rounds are held in Europe through to September, including a double header at Silverstone in August.

 Confirmed and likely cancellations: